andrewthauer/dotfiles/README.md

 The `config` directory contains common configuration files & directories which may be symlinked to the `~` home directory.

-These files following files can be used to customize:

-- `.symlinks` file is used to control which files are symlinked when running `dotfiles symlink`.
-If this file does not exist it will fallback to the - `.symlinks.default` file.
-Each line represents a file to be symlinked using `:` as a delimeter (e.g `./src/file:~/dest/file`)

 ### `modules`

 Modules are based on topics grouped into a specific directory (i.e. zsh, git, etc.).
 The following conventions are used: